 Medicare and Medicaid continue to be attractive targets for abuse and fraud.
 Private insurers look for remission against perpetrators of fraud since they pay the bulk of the bills.
 Congress has worked to develop a statutory and regulatory scheme in favor of insurers that imposes sanctions on any person or entity that commits health care fraud.
 In addition, the government may bring criminal charges under the False Claims and False Statement Act.
 The recent efforts are reflective of Congress’ previous passage of the Health Insurance Portability and Accountability Act (HIPAA) which established a stable source of funding to combat fraud and became the first federal statute to regulate private health care and increase the government’s ability to fight against fraud.

 Health care takes a turn for the worst when doctors assume the role of crooked businessmen and pharmacies engage in underhanded practices putting the American people in jeopardy.
 Statutory and regulatory schemes intended to punish perpetrators of fraud, although costly (costing the American people $36 billion a year) is the only current form of remission accessible to the government, private insurers, and American patients.

 For insurers who suspect a fraudulent health care scheme, contact the knowledgeable legal team at Parker, LLP Attorneys at Law.
-With a proven track record in detecting fraud, our attorneys are here to help stop your company from paying unnecessary claims.
+With a proven track record in detecting fraud, our insurance fraud attorneys are here to help stop your company from paying unnecessary claims.